 Below, we can see an example of all our data broken down by department but stacked by project manager.
 This provides visibility into our resource management for this project.

 To learn more about the Chart View, check this out.

-Here are some useful automations to boost your high level board:
+Here are some useful automations to boost your high-level board:

-This automation allows the project manager to be notified whenever a due date has passed and the task is still not completed, so he can stay on top of his workload.
+This automation allows the project manager to be notified whenever a due date has passed and the item is not complete.

 To learn more about automations, check this out.

 Now that you’ve learned all about high-level boards, if you are looking to connect several boards together into one overview, check out our Dashboards.
 Dashboards are a great way to get an overview, comparison or breakdown of what’s important to your team.